 The goals of AYUSH and Other Alternative Traditional Healthcare Systems

 - Assist the rural and marginalised communities define, organize, and learn to manage their indigenous, culturally appropriate and acceptable form of health care system

 - Support and promote other traditional healthcare systems to supplement the public healthcare system

 - Capacity-building for community resources e.g. traditional birth attendants, home-based volunteers, religious leaders, grandmothers and mothers-in-law to adopt revised program guidelines for self-reliant community-based delivery of some family planning (FP), maternal and child health (MCH), and disease prevention and control (DPC) services, including adoption of appropriate syndrome management of prevalent diseases.

 The objectives of the community-based approach are to:

-• Deliver direct and immediate responses to health needs of communities most dis-connected from existing health providers
+- Deliver direct and immediate responses to health needs of communities most dis-connected from existing public and private healthcare providers